rjgeek/httpServer/README.md

 An accept() call is called in an infinite-loop which awaits incoming requests.
-An incoming request is duplicated into a different socket to keep the main socket available for more connections, and the HTTP transaction is dispatched into a new thread-pool
+An incoming request is duplicated into a different socket to keep the main socket available for more connections, and the HTTP transaction is dispatched into a new thread-pool Support static and dynamic languages, but dynamic languages parsing have not finished

 # Usage

 ## Make,Run,Test
-To build, invoke:

     $./script.sh

 ## Functionality

 ### Provide arguments when start
 -h prints help
 -p port to accept HTTP client requests (required)
 -f path that specifies the root directory for serving files

 ### Multiple Threaded Support
 To support multiple clients, each request is dispatched in a new thread while the main thread is awaiting new